Persistence of Gaussian stationary processes: a spectral perspective: Results

 \subsection{Lower bounds}

-Here we provide explicit lower bounds for the persistence probability, which will be derived from Theorem \ref{thm: balance low} in the end of Section \ref{sec: low}.
-Throughout, we assume $f$ be a GSP with spectral measure $\rho$ {satisfying the conditions in \eqref{eq: basic cond}}. \begin{cor}[explicit lower bounds] Assume that $m_\delta<\infty$ for some $\delta>0$.
-If $\si^2_N\ge b N^{-\g}$ holds on a subsequence of $N$, where $b,\g>0$ are some constants, then there exists $C,N_0>0$ such that along this subsequence, for $N>N_0$,
+Here we provide explicit lower bounds for the persistence probability. {These bounds do not require the spectral measure to have a non-trivial absolutely continuous part, and depend only on the spectral mass near the origin.} In Section \ref{sec: low} we provide a more general lower bound (Theorem \ref{thm: balance low}) from which these {propositions} follow.
+Throughout, we assume $f$ is a GSP with spectral measure $\rho$ satisfying the conditions in \eqref{eq: basic cond}. \begin{prop}[explicit lower bounds] Assume that $m_\delta<\infty$ for some $\delta>0$.
+Assume that $\si^2_N\ge b N^{-\g}$ holds on a subsequence of $\N$, where $b,\g>0$ are some constants.
+Then there exists $C,N_0>0$ such that along this subsequence, for $N>N_0$,